 - to contact you directly when you are not on the premises

 - to contact others known to you, where you have provided their information, in cases where it would be reasonable for us to contact that individual

-We collect and use information under Article 6 and Article 9 of the GDPR, this enables the school to process information such as Departmental Censuses under the Education Act 1996 and other such data processes that relate education provision or payment of the individual.
+We collect and use information under Article 6 and Article 9 of the UK General Data Protection Regulation (UK GDPR), this enables the school to process information such as Departmental Censuses under the Education Act 1996 and other such data processes that relate education provision or payment of the individual.